-Person detained in Nancy Guthrie abduction for questioning after newly released FBI footage shows a masked, armed person approaching her home in the early morning hours.
+Person detained in Nancy Guthrie abduction released after newly released FBI footage shows a masked, armed person approaching her home in the early morning hours.

 TUCSON, AZ — The investigation into the disappearance of 84-year-old Nancy Guthrie, mother of Today show co-anchor Savannah Guthrie, took a major turn on Tuesday, when the FBI and Pima County Sheriff’s Department publicly released surveillance photos and multiple video clips showing a masked, armed individual outside Nancy’s home the morning she vanished, law enforcement confirmed.